-REVA University has entered into collaboration with many prominent industries to bridge the providing a holistic education to the future generation and playing a positive role in nation building.
-We reiterate our endeavour to provide premium quality education accessible to all and an environment for the growth of over-all personality development leading to generating
+With firm faith in the saying, "Intelligence plus character -that is the goal of education" (Martin Luther King, Jr.), I strongly believe REVA University is marching ahead in the right direction, providing a holistic education to the future generation and playing a positive role in nation building.
+We reiterate our endeavour to provide premium quality education accessible to all and an environment for the growth of over-all personality development leading to generating "GLOBAL PROFESSIONALS".